UCDavisLibrary/check_processing/README.md

    - Marks log file as most recent log.

 **upload_apfeed.py**
 1. SCP uploads the apfeed text file to central campus finance server.
-SCP settings are in config file.
-When will campus load the file???
+SCP settings are in config file. <When will campus load the file?>
 2. Moves apfeed to archive (/apachearchive/apfeed)
 3. Updates the org_doc_nbr in the config file to match that of the last processed invoice.
 When xml_to_apfeed is run on the next Alma batch, this number will be loaded and incremented by 1 for each invoice processed.
 4. Marks log file as most recent log.